Sit down she says, and he does, distracted.

 Celeste is eighteen.
 Beautiful.
 Auburn hair, worn long, almost to her waist.
 Wide eyes with that greenish tinge that sometimes occurs with auburn hair.
 Skin paleish, but now in summer glowing with a light tan.
 Today she is wearing a long dress of some thin, diaphanous material.
 It is a pale yellowy hue, with some light, almost indiscernible pattern.
 The neckline is cut low so that the swell of her breasts is more than obvious, at least when her hair is swept back from her shoulders.
 On her feet plain white rope-soled espadrilles.
 Her toes are long and slim.
 On the little toe of her right foot is a small golden ring.
 Her ankles are slim and well-defined.

-The talk of new partnerships has caught her imagination, and she leans closer to the open door, cautious to miss nothing.
+The talk of new partnerships has caught her imagination, and she leans closer to the open door, keen to miss nothing.

 Marissa, unlike her daughter, is not beautiful.
 Which isn’t to say ugly, far from it.
 Perhaps plain would describe her best.